YMerrick/MultiverseFinCLI/README.md

 ## Future Enhancements

+- CSV integration for persistent storage
 - Database integration for persistent storage
-- REST API development for web interface
-- Mobile application integration
-- Advanced security features
 - Multi-currency support
+- Multi-account support
+- **Transaction History**: View detailed transaction logs with filtering
-- Reporting and analytics dashboard
+- **Account Statements**: Generate and export account statements
+- **Interest Calculations**: Calculate and apply interest on savings accounts

 ## License
 This project is part of a Java Software Engineering curriculum and is intended for educational purposes.
+See `LICENSE`